GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/data.md

 NDSL quantities can be constructed with a halo on the X and Y dimensions.
-This is useful when working with components such as the FV3 core, which uses a halo to facilitate data exchange between faces of the cube.
+This is useful when working with components such as the FV3 core, which uses a halo to facilitate data exchange between faces of the cube and between MPI ranks.
 In the example above, the halo is set to zero (`nhalo=0`), but this can be set to any value smaller than the smallest X/Y dimension.

 **Accessing Data**

 There are two main methods for accessing data stored within a quantity:

-- `quantity.view[:]`: returns the numerical contents of the quantity as a NumPy-like array.
+- `quantity.view[:]`: returns the compute domain (exludes halos) of the quantity as a NumPy-like array.
 This print always includes the extra point from the interface dimension, regardless of whether that point is being considered for computations.
 Note that, since this is a NumPy-like array, it can be accessed using normal Python accessing rules, and much of the functionality of NumPy arrays is also available.

 - `quantity.data[:]`: similar to `quantity.view[:]`, but `.data` also returns the halo, if one is present.